What happens after the Xanthelasma is gone?

 As it may have happened to you in the past, after a superficial wound healed and the scab fell off, the new skin looked very different from the rest.
-Additionally, you may have also noticed that the new skin which had formed at the time might have also looked slightly raised compared with the surrounding skin.At a certain point you had forgotten about the wound altogether busy with your daily life commitments and few months later you found that the area had blended in with the rest of the skin.
+Additionally, you may have also noticed that the new skin which had formed at the time might have also looked slightly raised compared with the surrounding skin.At a certain point you would have forgotten about the wound altogether busy with your daily life commitments and a few months later you found that the area had blended in with the rest of the skin.

 How does it work?

 If the Xanthelasma had been ablated properly, the different skin texture will fade away over time.
 The difference in skin texture can last between two to six months, depending on the individual.
 The good news is that it is very easy to accelerate the blending process so that people will never notice that any treatment has ever been performed on the eyelid area.

 The best solution is the use of mild peels followed by a lotion containing growth factor to accelerate the natural skin regeneration process.
 It is very important to select the right peel for the skin type on the eyelid area.